willfurnass/sheffield_hpc/README.rst

 Once you have the git repository locally on your computer, you will need to ensure you have Python and the Tox_ build tool installed.

+Please see our `Documentation Reference <https://docs.hpc.shef.ac.uk/en/latest/referenceinfo/admin-docs/>`_ which is a valuable resource for admins of our documentation.

 Once you have made your changes and updated your Fork on GitHub you will need to `Open a Pull Request <https://help.github.com/articles/using-pull-requests/>`_.
 All changes to the repository should be made through Pull Requests, including those made by the people with direct push access.